-Email, chat, smartphones and business apps were meant to help us manage all of the files, folders and documents that we create and use on a daily basis.
+Email (opens in new tab), chat, smartphones (opens in new tab) and business apps (opens in new tab) were meant to help us manage all of the files, folders and documents that we create and use on a daily basis.
 We are now more connected than ever before, but there has been a price to pay: we now receive more notifications than ever before; an average of 60 phone notifications and 140 emails each day, to be precise.

 Some of these are vital to our work, but many are trivial – requests to do low-priority tasks, irrelevant information and the odd cat GIF for good measure.
 Every time we get an alert, we have to make micro-decisions about whether we will read or ignore, act or delay, stay focused or shift our attention.
 It is this constant decision-making that is draining our brain power for those more important activities.

 The future of the workplace is a smarter workspace